aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to POTX or Online App" h2="Export DOC to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many organizations.
+For example, converting a DOC file to a POTX file can be useful for creating presentations from existing documents.
+This can be especially helpful when creating presentations from existing documents that contain a lot of text.

+<h2>How Aspose.Total Helps for DOC to POTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOC to POTX conversion while using two of it's APIs.
-Load your DOC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOC files to POTX files.
+This is done by using two of its APIs: Aspose.Words for C++ and Aspose.Slides for C++.

+Using Aspose.Words for C++, users can load their DOC file and convert it to HTML.
+Then, using Aspose.Slides for C++, they can load the HTML and create a new presentation.
+Finally, they can save the presentation as a POTX file.

+Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy to automate the conversion of DOC files to POTX files.
+It is a powerful and reliable solution for organizations that need to quickly and easily convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}